vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Accounts/accounts.md

 An Account is created upon completion of the user onboarding process.
 During this process, the user will input information about themselves, along with information regarding the organization which they represent.

-Also during user onboarding, the user will also choose a Service Plan and Service Term which best matches their streaming requirements.
+Also during onboarding, users will choose a Service Plan and Service Term which best meets their streaming requirements.

 ## <img src="https://raw.githubusercontent.com/vishaldhole173/pro-stream-documentation/main/fontawesome/svgs/solid/circle-plus.svg" width="20" height="20">  Create new Account